- 1 week pregnant

 How big is your baby at 33 weeks pregnant?

-At week 33, your baby is around 15 to 17 inches in length (like the size of a pineapple) and weighs around 4 to 4.5 pounds.
+At week 33, your baby is around 15 to 17 inches (38-43 cm) in length (like the size of a pineapple) and weighs around 4 to 4.5 pounds (1.8-2 kg).
 But every baby is different and the growth can vary during this time.
-So, if your baby is a little off from these measurements, don't worry that is completely normal in most of the cases.
+So, if your baby is a little off from these measurements, don't worry as he is completely normal in most of the cases.

 Pregnancy week 33 fetal development